Crystalline cohomology of rigid analytic spaces: Introduction

-\end{enumerate} \end{theorem} \begin{remark} The comparison with the derived de Rham complex over $\Bdr$ in Theorem \ref{main2} (iii) is compatible with the one in Theorem \ref{main1} (ii) over $K$, under the natural base change map in Theorem \ref{main2} (i). \end{remark} \begin{remark}(Torsion-freeness) \Cref{main2} (vi) shows that each cohomology group $\mathrm{H}^i_{\inf}(X/\Sigma)$ is finite free over $\Bdr$ for $X$ proper over $K$.
-This could be surprising at the first sight, however in the special case when $X$ is defined over $K_0$ as in \Cref{main3}, the result follows easily from the base change formula as in \Cref{main3}. \end{remark} \begin{remark}(Degeneracy of Hodge-(\'eh-)de Rham) As a byproduct of proving \Cref{main2} (vi), we also show (in \Cref{torsion free and HdR}) that Hodge-\'eh de Rham spectral sequence for $X/K$ splits, where $X$ is a proper rigid space.
-This strengthens the result of \cite[Proposition 8.0.8]{Guo19} where we assumed $X$ to be defined over $K_0$. \end{remark} A consequence of the explicit computation in Theorem \ref{main2} (ii) is the following. \begin{corollary} The infinitesimal cohomology $R\Gamma_{\inf}(X/\Sigma)$ is isomorphic to crystalline cohomology of $X$ over $\Bdr$ in the sense of \cite[Section 13]{BMS}. \end{corollary} \begin{remark} A variant of the infinitesimal site for smooth rigid spaces has been considered by Zijian Yao in \cite[Section 5]{Yao19}, where crystalline cohomology \cite[Section 13]{BMS} is reconstructed conceptually, and is compared with pro-\'etale cohomology of the de Rham period sheaf.
-Using the \v{C}ech-Alexander complex, it can be shown that our $R\Gamma_{\inf}(X/\Bdr)$ for smooth rigid spaces coincides with crystalline cohomology of \cite{Yao19}. \end{remark}
+\item \emph{Finiteness (\Cref{fin Bdr}) and Torsion-freeness (\Cref{torsionfree and HdR}):} When $X$ is proper of dimension $n$ over $K$, each cohomology group $\rmH^i_{\inf}(X/\Sigma)$ is a finite free $\Bdr$-module, and it vanishes for $i\notin [0,2\dim(X)]$. \end{enumerate} \end{theorem} \begin{remark} The comparison with the derived de Rham complex over $\Bdr$ in Theorem \ref{main2}.(iii) is compatible with the one in Theorem \ref{main1}.(ii) over $K$, under the natural base change map in Theorem \ref{main2}.(i). \end{remark} \begin{remark}[Torsion-freeness] \Cref{main2}.(vi) shows that each cohomology group $\mathrm{H}^i_{\inf}(X/\Sigma)$ is finite free over $\Bdr$ for $X$ proper over $K$.
+This could be surprising at the first sight, however in the special case when $X$ is defined over $K_0$ as in \Cref{main3}, the result follows easily from the base change formula as in \Cref{main3}. \end{remark} \begin{remark}[Degeneracy of Hodge--\'eh de Rham] As a byproduct of proving \Cref{main2}.(vi), we also show (in \Cref{torsionfree and HdR}) that Hodge--\'eh de Rham spectral sequence for $X/K$ splits, where $X$ is a proper rigid space.
+This strengthens the result of \cite[Proposition 8.0.8]{Guo19} where we assumed $X$ to be defined over $K_0$. \end{remark} A consequence of the explicit computation in Theorem \ref{main2}.(ii) is the following. \begin{corollary} The infinitesimal cohomology $R\Gamma_{\inf}(X/\Sigma)$ is isomorphic to the crystalline cohomology of $X$ over $\Bdr$ in the sense of \cite[Section 13]{BMS}. \end{corollary} \begin{remark} A variant of the infinitesimal site for smooth rigid spaces has been considered by Zijian Yao in \cite[Section 5]{Yao19}, where the crystalline cohomology of \cite[Section 13]{BMS} is reconstructed conceptually, and is compared with pro-\'etale cohomology of the de Rham period sheaf.
+Using the \v{C}ech-Alexander complex, it can be shown that our $R\Gamma_{\inf}(X/\Bdr)$ for smooth rigid spaces coincides with the crystalline cohomology of \cite{Yao19}. \end{remark}